Anve94/SudokuSolver/README.md

 - Pytesseract PIP package
 - Native Tesseract OCR Engine locally installed and callable from shell
 - PIL PIP package
-- Some other stuff I cannot remember right now

 # Execution
 - Save an image of a sudoku (.jpg, .jpeg or .png) in the same directory